Pseuduvaria glossopetala: Description

-It is a small tree reaching 4 meters in height.
-Its elliptical, leathery leaves are 15-21 by 4.5-7 centimeters.
-The leaves have pointed to blunt bases and tapering tips, with the tapering portion 17-21 millimeters long.
+It is a small tree reaching 4 m in height.
+Its elliptical, leathery leaves are 15–21 by 4.5–7 centimeters.
+The leaves have pointed to blunt bases and tapering tips, with the tapering portion 17–21 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
 The leaves have 14 pairs of secondary veins emanating from their midribs.
-Its hairless petioles are 5-9 by 1.5-2.5 millimeters with a narrow groove on their upper side.
+Its hairless petioles are 5–9 by 1.5–2.5 millimeters with a narrow groove on their upper side.
 Its Inflorescences are solitary and are organized on peduncles that are 3 by 0.5 millimeters.
 Each inflorescence has up to 4 flowers.
-Each flower is on a hairless pedicel that is 10-15 by 0.3 millimeters.
+Each flower is on a hairless pedicel that is 10–15 by 0.3 millimeters.
 The pedicels are organized on a rachis up to 6 millimeters long that have 3 bracts.
 The pedicels have a medial, densely hairy bract that is 0.6 millimeters long.
 The flowers are thought to be unisexual, but neither female flowers nor fruit have not been observed.
 Its flowers have 3 oval sepals, that are 1.3 by 1.5 millimeters.
 The sepals are hairless on their upper surface, sparsely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The pale yellow, egg-shaped, outer petals are 6.5 by 3-5 millimeters with slightly hairy upper and lower surfaces.
+The pale yellow, egg-shaped, outer petals are 6.5 by 3–5 millimeters with slightly hairy upper and lower surfaces.
 The inner petals are pale yellow with dark red highlights.
 The diamond-shaped, inner petals have a 4.5 millimeter long claw at their base and a 7 by 3 millimeter blade.
 The inner petals have pointed bases and tips.
 The upper surfaces of the inner petals are densely hairy and very densely hairy on their lower surfaces.
 The inner petals have a solitary, tongue-shaped gland on their upper surface.
 Male flowers have up to 33 stamens that are 1.5 by 2.3 millimeters.